×

 Databases vs data warehouse vs data lake

-Data lakehouses, also known as modern data lakes, are a hybrid solution that combines the functionality of data lakes, data warehouses, and databases into a single technology.
+Data lakehouses are a hybrid solution that combines the functionality of data lakes, data warehouses, and databases into a single technology, while accessing data in the cloud and on-premises.

 This is highly appealing for organizations that employ multiple solutions for different use-cases, as they can often replace multiple systems with a single lakehouse.
 At the same time, a lakehouse is not a monolithic, single source of truth and works well with other technologies using Starburst Galaxy.
 This extended functionality combined with the option to mix and match with other technologies as needed presents many upsides.